 Sleep counselling for Children and Young People with additional needs ages 2-18.
-The sleep programmes are tailor made for individual children and their families.
+The sleep programmes are tailor made for individual children, young people and their families.
 They begin with a home visit from the counsellors when an in-depth assessment will be completed with you.
 This is followed by fortnightly visits from the counsellors during the implementation of the programme.
 Sleep Counselling Leaflet and Sleep Counselling Referral Form.

-SoCom is a group run for parents of children with social communication difficulties.
+SoCom is a group run for parents and carers of children with social communication difficulties.
 For more information, please contact Rebecca on 0759 0807920 or Melanie on 0759 0807918.

 ACE Education Advice We aim to offer a comprehensive range of advice and information on education issues.
-Our information is based on current education law and guidance and covers state funded education for children aged 5-16 years in England only.
+Our information is based on current education law and guidance and covers state funded education for children and young people aged 5-16 years in England only.

 Action on Hearing Loss Working for a world where hearing loss doesn’t limit or label people.

 ASD Buddy-Sitting The team is committed to working with you, within your home, to ensure that you are confident to take some time for yourself and your loved ones.
 Photos and information of currently available BuddySitters can be found on the RainbowSIBS website.

 AuKids Magazine is a quarterly publication for parents and carers of children and young people with autism which won the Specialist Magazine of the Year Award in the Prolific North Awards 2015.
 Aukids is run by journalist Debby Elley who has twins with autism, and speech and language therapist Tori Houghton.